Mental Health Services in Florida

 The symptoms vary based on the episode.
 However, they can generally be categorized by manic and depressive episodes.
 Mania and hypomania are also two distinct types of episodes, but they have the same symptoms.

-Manic and hypomanic episodes include three or more of these symptoms:
+Manic and hypomanic episodes include three or more of the following symptoms:

 • Abnormally jumpy